 What are the alternatives to zero trust?

-Another strategy is for an organization to issue trusted devices to their users.
+Another security strategy is for an organization to issue trusted devices to their users.
 These devices are secured and managed by the organization, and regularly updated with security patches and new policies.

 The drawback of these security approaches is that when a malicious actor has made it past the barrier, they have essentially unchallenged access to every resource within that barrier.
 Because most security breaches involve bad actors using valid credentials to access a network, this kind of passive security framework isn't sufficient to protect most systems.